mbmccormick/mbmccormick.github.io/_posts/2010-10-23-http-basic-authorization-with-python-and-google-appengine.md

 ---
 layout: post
-title: 'HTTP Basic Authorization with Python and Google AppEngine'
+title: "HTTP Basic Authorization with Python and Google AppEngine"
 ---

 This code snippet shows how to make an outbound POST request over HTTP using Python and Google AppEngine's `urlfetch` method.
 You need to encode the username and password using Base 64 as shown below.